att-innovate/charmander/README.md

 software needed during the setup gets installed and built inside the VMs, nothing additionally gets installed on the host itself.

+Btw, if at any time during installation you run in to an error, please follow the steps outlined in [Tips and Tricks][14]

 1. [Setup Nodes][5]

     - Configure and build the different nodes with Vagrant and VirtualBox